OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/reference/createRollupConfig.md

 ### Function: `createRollupPrepareConfig`

 The `createRollupPrepareConfig` function creates a configuration object for the rollup chain deployment.
-It accepts parameters that define the rollup chain's properties and returns a configuration object.
+It accepts parameters that define the rollup chain's properties, fills in the rest with default values, and returns a configuration object that is ready for use by `createRollupPrepareTransactionRequest`.

 #### Parameters